Southern California District NSDA

 9. Debate Topics:

-The Team Debate topic for 2016-17 Resolved: The United States Federal Government should substantially increase its economic and/or diplomatic engagement with the People’s Republic of China
+Team Debate Resolved: The United States federal government should substantially increase its

 10. We are able to send two (2) World School Debate Teams to Nationals.
 The Southern California District will select its 8-10 qualifying students with the following criteria.
 First alternates in Public Forum debate, LD debate, International extemp, domestic extemp with the remaining participants selected by the District Committee via application process with each participating school limited to one application.